 If you are heavily invested in building SPAs and or mobile.
 Using GraphQL will save you time writing a lot of APIs to expose functionalities to your frontend.

 Most people are not yet invested so might be problematic if you are offering a public API , although powerful, somethings are very simple when done over REST or RPC.

 How do I get started?

 One of the best ways to get started with GraphQL is to find out how to implement it in your language or framework of choice and pick the option with the best documentation and tutorials available.
 You will find an official list of implementation for various languages here https://graphql.org/code/

 REST has its perfect use case, for example, a low learning curve which is useful when it comes to offering your endpoint to third party consumers, ultimately it's good to know GraphQL as one of the ways to dish out data to the client-side, its all about trade-offs, just know when to trade one for the other.
 Heck, you can have more than one way of dishing out data in a single project.

-Here is another article for you 😊 "What the heck is GraphQL"
+Here is another article for you 😊 "What the heck is Heatos?"